About the chair patronage studies

 Research

-The research conducted from the Chair of Patronage Studies assumes the following basic dynamics of the patronage relationship: there is a benefactor facing an artist, and they work together – in reciprocal exchange and interaction – to make, present or distribute art.
-The study of patronage revolves around the question of exactly how this reciprocal exchange works.
+The research conducted by the Chair of Patronage Studies focuses on the following basic dynamics of the patronage relationship: in all patronage exchanges, a benefactor interacts with an artist, and both contribute – in reciprocal exchange and interaction – to making, presenting or distributing art.
+Patronage Studies revolves around the question of exactly how this reciprocal exchange works.
 That question does not stand alone, but builds on two underlying questions: what is art (worth) to us? and what makes (the creation of) art possible?

 The chair sees patronage as a cultural practice.
-The research is therefore not limited to research on givers and receivers, but also focuses on questions around concepts such as value, profit, identity, legitimation, inclusivity and exclusivity.
+The research is therefore not limited to research on donors and recipients, but also focuses on questions around concepts such as value, profit, identity, legitimation, inclusivity and exclusivity.

 Principles

 Principle 1: Patronage research focuses on all dimensions of patronage practice.
-It focuses on the patron, or donor, ‘friend’ or crowdfunder; on the artist or cultural organisation; on the impact that their interaction has on the work of art (or that which is shown, played or presented), and on how all this is connected.
+It focuses on the patron, or donor, ‘friend’ or crowdfunder; on the artist or cultural organisation; on the impact that their interaction has on the work of art (or that which is shown, played or presented), and on how all these dimensions are connected.

-Starting point 2: Patronage research starts from the idea that patronage relationships are reciprocal.
+Principle 2: Patronage research starts from the idea that patronage relationships are reciprocal.
 Both parties invest, and both parties benefit.
-In this exchange, giver and receiver seek balance.
+In this exchange, donor and recipient seek balance.
 The work of art plays a mediating, but sometimes polarising role in this.

-Principle 3: The relationship between patron and artist is rewarding and fruitful, but at the same time fraught and precarious.
-Givers and receivers have both much to gain and much to lose in their relationship.
-The exchange they make with each other can succeed, but – history teaches us – it can also fail.
+Principle 3: The relationship between patron and artist is rewarding and fruitful, but can at the same time be fraught and precarious.
+Patrons and recipients have both much to gain and much to lose in their relationship.
+Their exchange can be successful but – history teaches us – it can also end in failure and conflict.

-Principle 4: What needs to be investigated is how both parties, past and present, manage to make their attempts at exchange and the ensuing skirmishes productive.
+Principle 4: What needs to be investigated is how both parties, past and present, manage to make their attempts at exchange productive.